Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ### Code

+I looked at several different ways of building a quiz before I embarked on the hard coding.
+The method that seemed most elegant to me is well-documented on the internet, but I'm crediting this one by Brock Byrdd on [Medium](https://brockbyrdd.medium.com/creating-a-multiple-choice-quiz-in-python-terminal-1c46123b86d5).

+I learnt about various ways of timing in Python from this blog article on [Udacity](https://www.udacity.com/blog/2021/09/create-a-timer-in-python-step-by-step-guide.html).

-I was informed of a method to clear the terminal by another student on the course Goran Sigeskog who had found the method in a Python cheat sheet provided by [coding4you](http://www.coding4you.at/inf_tag/beginners_python_cheat_sheet.pdf).
-Goran had used the method successfully within his project.
-The code is credited within the editscreen.py file.
-Goran's GitHub can be found [here](https://github.com/gorsig).
+I was informed of a method to clear the terminal by reading a discussion about it on the Code Institute Slack.
+The method comes from a Python cheat sheet provided by [coding4you](http://www.coding4you.at/inf_tag/beginners_python_cheat_sheet.pdf).

-#### Difficulty Levels

 ### Content